The representations of the automorphism groups and the Frobenius invariants of K3 surfaces: Crystalline cohomology of K3 surfaces

-First let us review some facts on the Neron-Severi group and the crystalline cohomology of K3 surfaces over odd characteristic field.
-For the detail, we refer to \cite{AM}, \cite{I1}, \cite{IR}, \cite{N1}, \cite{NO}, \cite{Og1}, \cite{Og2}.
+In this section, we review some facts on the Neron-Severi group and the crystalline cohomology of K3 surfaces over a field of odd characteristic.
 Assume $k$ is an algebraically closed field of characteristic $p>2$.
 Let $W$ be the ring of Witt vectors of $k$ and $K$ be the fraction field of $W$.
 Assume $X$ is a K3 surface over $k$.
-Let $\widehat{Br}_{X}$ be the formal Brauer group of $X$. $\widehat{Br}_{X}$ is a smooth formal group of dimension 1 over $k$.
-A smooth formal group of dimension 1 is determined by its height and the height of $\widehat{Br}_{X}$, $h$ is a positive integer $(1 \leq h \leq 10)$ or $\infty$.
+Let $\widehat{Br}_{X}$ be the formal Brauer group of $X$. $\widehat{Br}_{X}$ is a smooth formal group of dimension 1 over $k$, \cite{A}.
+A smooth formal group of dimension 1 over an algebraically closed filed of positive characteristic is classified by its height.
+The height of $\widehat{Br}_{X}$, $h$ is a positive integer $(1 \leq h \leq 10)$ or $\infty$.
 When $h =\infty$, we say $X$ is supersingular.
 The Dieudonn\'{e} module of $\widehat{Br}_{X}$ is

 if $h$ is finite or